 Recommendations from the US Preventive Services Task Force (USPSTF) for more than 100 Screening tests, Preventive Medication, and Counseling activities.
 Individual Consumer Guides for all different types of cancer, obesity, high blood pressure, speech and language disorders, hearing loss, chronic kidney disease, depression, diabetes, abdominal aortic aneurysm, sexually transmitted disease, osteoporosis, and much more.
 Counseling for alcohol misuse, diet and physical activity.
 Updated 2019. the USPSTF is an independent, volunteer panel of national experts in prevention and evidence-based medicine.
 Updated 2019

-The National Academy of Medicine (formerly IOM) has assembled studies and reports of the health of our military and veterans.
-Topics include chemical and biological agents (including agent orange, mustard gas and sarin); deployment health, Post Traumatic Stress Disorder (PTSD), health of former POWs, and hearing loss/ tinnitus.
-Special reports for Gulf War (Iraqi Freedom), exposure in Afghanistan, Viet Nam, Korean War and World War II veterans
+The National Academy of Sciences Health and Medicine division (formerly IOM) has assembled studies and reports of the health of our military and veterans.
+Topics include chemical and biological agents (including agent orange, mustard gas and sarin); deployment health, Post Traumatic Stress Disorder (PTSD), health of former POWs, and hearing loss/tinnitus.
+Special reports for Gulf War (Iraqi Freedom), exposure in Afghanistan, Viet Nam, Gulf War, Korean War and World War II veterans.
+Exit the military and veterans section to find WW II and Korea studies.

 Compare average prices for ambulatory outpatient surgery at IA hospitals, before adding surgeon fee or other professional charges.
 2018 prices.
 Check one procedure at a time.
 Average charge billed last year for Upper GI endoscopy was between $6000 and $6900; Diagnostic Colonoscopy averaged $4,941 excluding physician fees; simple cataract $7442 to $8201; Tonsillectomy over age 11 $10,896; one ear tube $10,265; shoulder surgery $20k to $23,000; laparoscopic gall bladder removal averaged $17k in hospital charges; inguinal hernia repair (laparoscopic) averaged over $21,000.
 Individual hospitals shown if they have enough volume.
 From Iowa Hospital Association